ai-forma/forma-docs/src/how-to/role-based-tools.md

 This approach intends to eliminate the chances of an LLM calling a tool that should not be allowed to the user.
 An alternative could have been, for example, to add an instruction saying something like *"this user is in the Free tier, they do not have write access"*, but this is not reliable enough for a security-sensitive application.

+Another consequence of this is that, **if a user intents to call a function they have no access** to (e.g., a free-user asking for a paid feature), **there will be no error**.
+Forma will simply eliminate the restricted tools when asking the LLM to choose an action, and the LLM will not even be aware that such a tool exists.

 ## Limiting access to tools

 Restricting the use of a tool to specific roles is as simple as passing the `just_for` field to it.
 Let's remember the blog-writer agent we [developed earlier](./tools-introduction.md).